Titan Tool & Die locks out veteran Windsor workforce in escalating labour dispute

 "Our union has been clear that we will not tolerate any company using the trade war as cover to strip their plants, lock out workers, and ship jobs out of Canada," said Lana Payne.
 "Titan Tool & Die may think its heavy-handed tactics will slip under the radar, but Canadians are watching.
 We will not stand by while corporations exploit this moment to cut and run."

-Union records show that the company has benefitted from years of cost savings, including a 2012 wind-up of workers' defined benefit pension plan which included a shortfall of approximately $4 million left unfunded by the company as well as several years of wage freezes and a wage progression that expanded from 0 to 6 years.
-Unifor calculates that, after years of negligible wage increases, production workers' real wages decreased by 15% between 2009-2024 and 18% for skilled trades workers when adjusted for inflation.
+Union records show that the company has benefitted from years of cost savings, including intermittent wage and COLA freezes, along with a wind-up of the workers' defined benefit pension plan in 2012.
+At the time of pension wind-up, the plan had a substantial shortfall.
+The company did not make up the shortfall, resulting in the reduction of pension benefits for workers.
+Unifor calculates that, after years of negligible wage increases, from 2009 through 2024 production workers' real wages decreased by 15% and skilled trades workers by 18%, when adjusted for inflation.
 The union further estimates that the company's latest wage offer would result in an additional 11% decline in real wages for production and skilled trades workers over the next four years.

 Unifor is Canada's largest union in the private sector, representing 320,000 workers in every major area of the economy.
 The union advocates for all working people and their rights, fights for equality and social justice in Canada and abroad, and strives to create progressive change for a better future.